Quist-ish/volta-wrf-hydro-lstm-reproducibility/README.md

 If you use this reproducibility package, please cite:

 Quist, I., Bi, S., Yeboah, E., Sarfo, I., Owusu, A. B., Mensah, A. O. K. N., Evi, M., & Quist, B. N. Y. (2026).
 Reproducibility package for a hybrid WRF-Hydro-LSTM residual-correction framework in the Volta River Basin (Version v1.0.1).
 Zenodo. https://doi.org/10.5281/zenodo.20762197

+## Data and licensing note

+This repository provides scripts, configuration files, processed derivative outputs, evaluation tables, and documentation needed to reproduce the analysis.
+Third-party raw datasets are not redistributed unless permitted by the original data providers.
+Users should download CHIRPS, ERA5, G-RUN ENSEMBLE, GRDC, GloFAS, Global Flood Database, JRC Global Surface Water, Sentinel-1 GRD, HydroSHEDS/SRTM, land-cover products, and HWSD soil data from their official repositories and comply with their licenses, citation requirements, and access conditions.

+G-RUN ENSEMBLE is used only as a runoff/reanalysis benchmark for residual construction and benchmark-relative comparison.
+It is not observed discharge, ground truth, or independent validation.
+GRDC, GloFAS, Global Flood Database, JRC Global Surface Water, and Sentinel-1 products are used as separate discharge or spatial diagnostic evidence streams.